 At this level, learners can speak using common vocabulary and simple structures, enabling them to meaningfully express level-appropriate ideas by correctly constructing simple, affirmative and negative statements as well as questions in speech.

-At this level, learners can spontaneously express themselves using idioms, enabling them to produce well-structured spoken responses on a variety of social and academic topics.
+At this level, learners can spontaneously express themselves using idioms, enabling them to produce well-structured spoken responses on a variety of social and daily life topics.

-At this level, learners can express themselves fluently and spontaneously without much effort searching for expressions, allowing them to flexibly and effectively use spoken English for social, academic, and professional purposes.
+At this level, learners can express themselves fluently and spontaneously without much effort searching for expressions, allowing them to flexibly and effectively use spoken English for social, daily life, and professional purposes.

 At this level, learners can reconstruct arguments and accounts in a coherent presentation and express themselves spontaneously, fluently, and precisely, allowing them to communicate in classroom and professional settings regarding presentation skills and conveying opinions at a near-native level.